 The prize is awarded to an outstanding contemporary philosopher in memory of Elisabeth of Bohemia (1618-1680).
 She was the eldest daughter of Prince Friedrich V. of the Palatinate and his wife Elisabeth Stuart, a granddaughter of Maria Stuart.
 In her time Elisabeth of Bohemia was also a well-known European intellectual and pupil of Descartes.
 “I have been fighting for many years to ensure that women get the place in society that they deserve,” says Professor Ulrike Detmers.
 “It is important to raise awareness about women in the history of philosophy and thereby to revitalize the relevance of the philosophical discipline.”

-This year’s laureate of the Elisabeth of Bohemia Prize, Prof. em.
-Mary Ellen Waithe (Cleveland State University, Ohio), was announced during the Closing Ceremony of the Libori Summer School 2019.
+This year’s laureate of the Elisabeth of Bohemia Prize, donated by Ulrike Detmers, is Prof. em.
+Mary Ellen Waithe (Cleveland State University, Ohio).
+She was awarded with the prize during the Closing Ceremony of the Libori Summer School 2019.

 Mary Ellen Waithe is the author of the ground-breaking book series “A History of Women Philosophers”, published from 1987 to 1995, from ancient to contemporary women philosophers.
 With this work, she was the first to publish a book dedicated solely to women philosophers and a pioneer in the field of study on women philosophers.
 Her dedication motivated many others to join her cause and the project provided a much-needed impulse to further the recognition of women philosophers.
 The series presents an unparalleled contribution to the research on women in the history of philosophy and is extremely relevant to this day.
 The Center for the History of Women Philosophers and Scientists, under the direction of Prof. Ruth Hagengruber, is proud to honor such an important effort to restore women’s contributions to the history of philosophy.